hanwen/go-fuse/README.md

 subdirectories of the FUSE mount.

 * Supports 3 interfaces for writing filesystems:
-  - PathFileSystem: define filesystems in terms path names.
+  - `PathFileSystem`: define filesystems in terms path names.
-  - NodeFileSystem: define filesystems in terms of inodes.
+  - `NodeFileSystem`: define filesystems in terms of inodes.
-  - RawFileSystem: define filesystems in terms of FUSE's raw wire protocol.
+  - `RawFileSystem`: define filesystems in terms of FUSE's raw wire protocol.

 * Both NodeFileSystem and PathFileSystem support manipulation of true